-As mentioned, the data provided by the School Climate Report Card for 2023-2024, reaffirms trends in student attitude towards and connection with the school that the staff at Bitney Prep was already aware of and working to address.
-For the last two years, as a part of our LCAP, we have added a full-time therapeutic counselor to our staff to work directly with students to address social and emotional issues that impact student access to their learning.
+As mentioned, the data provided by the School Climate Report Card for 2024-2025, reaffirms trends in student attitude towards and connection with the school that the staff at Bitney Prep was already aware of and working to address.
+For the last three years, as a part of our LCAP, we have worked to increase the access that all students have to a therapeutic counseling support.
+We continue to partner with What's Up Wellness to provide mental health screening and Teen Mental Health First Aide to all freshmen.
 Also, to help students connect to their course of study while at high school Bitney Prep is implementing a Pathway System that will help students choose an area of focus for their course of study during high school.
 Students have the choice of College Prep, STEM, CTE, and Humanities Pathways.
 The opportunity to focus on a specific pathway during their high school career will help students find additional academic motivation at school.